 My sailing friends and I estimate that any boat built since 2005 will probably have an auxiliary input.
 If you’re worried you can bring a backup FM Transmitter.
 You can also call or email and ask.
 Or check it out for yourself.

 Make sure you get the AUX cable with 3 contact cylinders, not 4.
 Four cylinder terminals won’t work with older radios but any new audio device will work with 3 or 4 cylinder terminals.
-I have this model by amazon.
+I have this model by amazon (affiliate link).

 Each of the crew should have their own water bottle.
 Something that they can fill up ashore when fresh water is available to conserve the boat’s supply.

-Of course you want to bring your PFD.
+Of course you want to bring your Personal Flotation Device.
 Just make sure it’s allowed if you’re flying.

 12V DC to USB Charger